To become a member of the AOA’s Code of Practice (now OliveCare®) you need to:

 - Providing evidence of having a product traceability system including the use of unique batch codes, supply chain records and a product recall system in place.

-- Evidence that your product Best Before Dates (BBD) values are supported by technical evidence.
+- Providing evidence that your product Best Before Dates (BBD) values are supported by technical evidence.

 Note: Product BBDs may not exceed 24 months.